Strongly proportional division

 A strongly proportional division (sometimes called super-proportional division or super-fair division) is a kind of a fair division.
-It is a division of resources among n partners, in which the value received by each partner is strictly more than his/her due share of 1/n of the total value.
+It is a division of resources among n partners, in which the value received by each partner is strictly more than one's due share of 1/n of the total value.
 Formally, in a strongly proportional division of a resource C among n partners, each partner i, with value measure V_{i}, receives a share X_{i} such that$V_i(X_i) > V_i(C)/n$.Obviously, a strongly proportional division does not exist when all partners have the same value measure.
 The best condition that can always be guaranteed is $V_i(X_i) \geq V_i(C)/n$, which is the condition for a plain proportional division.
 However, one may hope that, when different agents have different valuations, it may be possible to use this fact for the benefit of all players, and give each of them strictly more than their due share.

 Existence

 In 1948, Hugo Steinhaus conjectured the existence of a super-proportional division of a cake:It may be stated incidentally that if there are two (or more) partners with different estimations, there exists a division giving to everybody more than his due part (Knaster); this fact disproves the common opinion that differences estimations make fair division difficult.In 1961, Dubins and Spanier proved that the necessary condition for existence is also sufficient.
 That is, whenever the partners' valuations are additive and non-atomic, and there are at least two partners whose value function is even slightly different, then there is a super-proportional division in which all partners receive more than 1/n.

 The proof was a corollary to the Dubins–Spanier convexity theorem.
 This was a purely existential proof based on convexity arguments.

+The same theorem holds both for a good (positive-valued) cake and a bad (negative-valued) chore.

 Algorithms

-In 1986, Douglas R. Woodall published the first protocol for finding a super-proportional division.
+In 1986, Douglas R. Woodall published the first algorithm for finding a super-proportional division.

 Let C be the entire cake.
 If the agents' valuations are different, then there must be a witness for that: a witness is a specific piece of cake, say X ⊆ C, which is valued differently by some two partners, say Alice and Bob.
 Let Y := C \ X. Let a_{x}=V_{Alice}(X) and b_{x}=V_{Bob}(X) and a_{y}=V_{Alice}(Y) and b_{y}=V_{Bob}(Y), and assume w.l.o.g. that: b_{x} > a_{x}, which implies: b_{y} < a_{y}.The idea is to partition X and Y separately: when partitioning X, we will give slightly more to Bob and slightly less to Alice; when partitioning Y, we will give slightly more to Alice and slightly less to Bob.